brikis98/yevgeniy-brikman-homepage/_posts/2023-03-15-working-backwards.md

 ## 3. Single-threaded teams

-"The best way to fail at inventing something is by making it somebody's part-time job."
+> The best way to fail at inventing something is by making it somebody's part-time job.

 Amazon only takes on a new initiative if they can assign a dedicated team to work on that initiative—_and nothing else_.
 Inventing something new is hard enough even if you dedicate 100% of your time to it; if you try to split your time across multiple initiatives, you're all but certain to fail.